LaunchCategory

 Marketing is all about shaping people’s perceptions.
 Getting them to view a product or service in a new way to prompt those ‘must have’ feelings.
 It’s also about convincing them that you’re trustworthy because no one spends money when they feel a tingle of concern.

-Unlike your mum or your best mate, your target audience doesn’t know who you are.
+Unlike your mum or your best friend, your target audience doesn’t know who you are.

 You’d comfortably hand over £20 to family or friends if they needed it.
 But when a stranger asks for money or a click, it triggers all kinds of alarms.